 Access Gateway and sessions

-- Access Gateway session - When a user requests access to a protected web resource, Access Gateway creates a session for the application request.
+- Access Gateway session: When a user requests access to a protected web resource, Access Gateway creates a session for the application request.
 Timeouts and other behaviors are application specific.
-See About advanced application settings for more information.
+See Advanced application settings for more information.

 The following user information is used when creating a session:

 ||The user can connect to and authenticate within Okta.
 Typically this involves a username/password and one or more additional MFA factors as required by the Okta Org.
 Once authenticated, application access requests result in the creation of an Okta session.
 Okta sessions are subject to the settings, policies and controls defined within the originating Okta org.|

 ||The user, as identified to Access Gateway by email address or other identifier, is a member of the group associated with the requested protected web resource.
 Once identified, Access Gateway creates an application specific session associated with the authenticated users request.
 The Access Gateway application setting is subject to the settings and policies associated with the application definition.
 See the Define application behaviors for details of managing application specific settings and behaviors.|

 ||Access Gateway proxies the protected web resource request to the underling protected resource.
 Included with the request are header fields, cookies, and any other information required by the application.
 The application specific request are then provided to the application which creates and manages its own application specific header.
 See the documentation of the protected web application for details of the life cycle, timeout and other behaviors specific to the application session.|

 Service provider-based flow